MikeYan01/NBA-sim/README.md

     - Offense player's offense consistency, and defense player's defense consistency

-    - Star players have more chances to make a shot

     - Mr.Clutch have more chances to make a shot in clutch time

     - Athleticism difference between offense and defense players